Accessibility links

 Word filters

-You can create a list of Restricted Words that is unique for your website.
-By default, all comments that contain a restricted word are automatically deleted.
-You can manage this behavior via Settings > Moderation.
+You can create a list of Restricted Words that is unique for your site.
+Comments that contain a restricted word are automatically deleted.
+To manage this behavior, go to Settings > Moderation.

-Comments that contain a restricted word are automatically assigned the Restricted Word label on the Moderate comments screen.
-You can view only comments that contain a restricted word by ticking Restricted Word in the Filter by drop-down menu.
+On the Moderate comments screen, comments that contain a restricted word are assigned the Restricted Word label.
+To view only comments that contain a restricted word, tick the Restricted Word option in the Filter by drop-down menu.

-NOTE: If comments containing restricted words are automatically deleted for your website, first select the Deleted tab to display deleted comments.
+NOTE: If comments containing restricted words are automatically deleted for your site, first select the Deleted tab to display deleted comments.

-To review or update the restricted words for your website, go to Moderation > Word filters.
+Go to Moderation > Word filters to review or update the restricted words for your site.

 Ban users